ZachMackin/zachmackin.github.io/_pages/about.md

 Hello, I am Zach Mackin!

 I am currently a PhD Candidate in Statistics at [Texas A&M University](https://artsci.tamu.edu/statistics/index.html).
-Before that, I graduated with a degree in Statistics and Computer Science at [University of California Berkeley](https://statistics.berkeley.edu).
+Before that, I graduated with a degree in Statistics and Computer Science at the [University of California Berkeley](https://statistics.berkeley.edu).
 My technical research includes Deep Learning, Reinforcement Learning, Causal Inference, and Extreme Value Theory/Risk Analysis.
-Outside of this, I research factors that cause societal risk, such as AI Alignment, Nuclear Warfare, and Authoritarianism.
+In addition to this, I research factors that pose societal risks, including AI Alignment, Nuclear Warfare, and Authoritarianism.

 My research experience has been in a variety of domains from identifying illegal sand mines with the [UC Berkeley School of Information](https://www.ischool.berkeley.edu/), reducing risk of wildfires as a member of the Public Safety Power Shutoff team at [PG&E](https://www.pge.com/), forecasting human sleep data with the [Center for Human Sleep Science](https://www.humansleepscience.com/), exploring a country's risk of defaulting with the [Economist Intelligence Unit](https://eiu.com),  accounting for growth in pollution within the Chesapeake Bay with the [Chesapeake Legal Alliance](https://chesapeakelegal.org), and effectively developing UAVs with [Berkeley EECS](https://eecs.berkeley.edu/).